richardvenneman/appsignal-docs/source/ruby/integrations/rake.html.md

 title: "Rake task monitoring"
 ---

 The AppSignal gem version supports [Rake][rake] since version `0.11.13` of the gem.

-Every exception recorded in a Rake task will be sent to AppSignal and filed under the "Background" namespace.
+Every exception recorded in a Rake task will be sent to AppSignal and filed under the "Background" [namespace](/application/namespaces.html).
 Note that we only track exceptions in Rake tasks.
 There is no performance monitoring for Rake tasks.

-To integrate performance monitoring in select Rake tasks please see our [integration guide][integration] and [custom instrumentation guide][custom-instrumentation].
+(To manually integrate performance monitoring in select Rake tasks please see our [integration guide][integration] and [custom instrumentation guide][custom-instrumentation].)

 Depending on what version of the AppSignal gem you use and in what context some manual steps are required.

 ## Table of Contents